MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-auto-attendant-call-queue.md

 To configure auto attendants and call queues, you need the following resources:

 - A resource account for each auto attendant and each call queue
-- A free Phone System - Virtual User license for each resource account
+- A free Microsoft Teams Phone - Virtual User license for each resource account
 - At least one [Microsoft service number](getting-service-phone-numbers.md), Operator Connect number, Direct Routing number, or a hybrid number for each resource account that you want to be directly dialable
  - The service number may be a toll or toll-free number